Written by Terry Smith

-Best weather stations that really work [UK] Reviewed Summer 2020
+UK’s best weather stations that really work for the home/garden

 If you live in the UK, you’ve probably lost count of the number of times you have had to cancel or change your plans due to the weather.
 The unpredictability of British weather is something none of us can change, so we get used to having four different seasons in one day and grin and bear it.